hyperledger-archives/composer-sample-networks/packages/CarAuction2-Network/README.md

 ## View the Blockchain

+> Not yet supported in Playground
-You can inspect the blocks and transaction created by Hyperledger during the course of the auction using the Hyperledger Explorer.
+> You can inspect the blocks and transaction created by Hyperledger during the course of the auction using the Hyperledger Explorer.
 Details TBD.

 ## Reset the Auction